One of the top things to do in Maui is to go snorkeling at Molokini.

 Don’t think itty bitty turtles, by the way.

-They’re the largest sea turtles in the world with hard shells.
+Hawaiian green sea turtles (or honu) – which are the most common species on Maui – are the largest sea turtles in the world with hard shells.
 They can grow as big as four feet in length and weigh over 300 pounds.

 So we’re talking really big sea turtles!